1) John, what is the AII Victoria India Internship Program you completed and what sparked your interest to apply?

 3) I understand you’re doing a Master of International Relations and don’t have a business background, did this internship expand your understanding of international career opportunities out there and the different aspects of the Australia-India relationship?

 Definitely.
 I think studying international relations or something similar can sometimes leave you wondering where it’s all going to lead.
-This experience opened my mind about the kinds of careers that can have an international aspect, to which your skills can be directly transferable.
+This experience opened my mind to the kinds of careers that can have an international aspect, to which your skills can be directly transferable.

 Like I said, one of the best parts of my internship was attending all sorts of events and meeting really interesting people.
 International trade and investment are highly important to many areas of government, the private sector and non-government organisations like FICCI.
 Coming from a non-commerce background, I was somewhat apprehensive working in an organisation that focuses heavily on trade and investment.
 But as an intern, its highly unlikely you’ll be asked to work on something technical like economic models or econometrics.
-Rather, I was able to learn a lot about international trade and investment while applying the research and analytical skills I learnt in my social science and humanities studies.
+Rather, I was able to learn a lot about international trade and investment while applying the research and analytical skills I learned in my social science and humanities studies.

 I also came to appreciate the current extent of the Australia-India relationship and the enormous potential for future growth.
 India is one of the fastest growing economies in the world.
 Given this, the current economic relationship with Australia is somewhat underwhelming.
 I think the coming years should bring growth in the relationship and hopefully many more opportunities for engagement along with it.